 All members of the campus community have certain rights which are granted as part of their affiliation with Franklin University.
 These rights include the following:

 - Freedom of inquiry, expression, and lawful assembly.
 The University recognizes this right, afforded all members of the campus community by the Constitution of the United States, when exercised in compliance with the laws of the State of Ohio, the ordinances of the City, and the policies, rules and regulations of the University.
 The University does not permit intentionally interfering with the freedom of speech and the freedom of expression of others.
 Individuals or groups wishing to conduct any type of demonstration or assembly on Franklin University-owned or leased property must first request and receive written permission from the University President or appointed designee.

 - All posters, fliers, or publications displayed or distributed on the University campus must bear the identification of the group or individual disseminating the information.
-Materials will be subject to censorship or removal if said materials are found to be untrue, slanderous, or obscene.
+Materials will be subject to censorship or removal if said materials are found to be false, slanderous, or obscene.

 - No written materials may be attached by any method to University premises or property unless such posting is approved in accordance with regulations.